Stella Pennell: Academic career

 Pennell gained her Masters in sociology (with Distinction) in 2016.
-The Masters research titled "Escape to the Beach: Pre-retirement in-migrants' narratives of change, place and identity" explores the subjectivity of the pre-retiree (50-65) cohort who relocate within Aotearoa New Zealand, with focus on sense-making of place and identity.
+The Masters research titled "Escape to the Beach: Pre-retirement in-migrants' narratives of change, place and identity" explores the subjectivity of the pre-retiree (50–65) cohort who relocate within Aotearoa New Zealand, with focus on sense-making of place and identity.

 Her Bachelor of Arts (psychology/sociology) was awarded in 2014, and she was awarded the title of "Massey Scholar", conferred on undergraduate students who achieved in the top 5% across the university for that year.

-She currently teaches into the core BA programme at Massey University, Albany, and the sociology programme in the School of People, Environment and Planning (Massey University).
+She lectured at Massey University, Albany, and taught into the core BA programme at Massey University, Albany, and the sociology programme in the School of People, Environment and Planning (Massey University).

-Stella Pennell is currently the secretary of the Sociological Association of Aotearoa New Zealand (SAANZ).
+Stella Pennell was the secretary of the Sociological Association of Aotearoa New Zealand from 2018 to 2024 (SAANZ).